axel-hq/line-counter/README.md

 * The definition given below of what qualifies as a code line is vague.
 Did you decide on the specifics of what qualifies as a code line, and does your solution handle the corresponding edgecases correctly?
 * Is your code readable?
 Is it easy to prove that your code is bug-free, even without tests?
 How much time would it take a new developer to read your code and understand how it works?

+You're allowed to look up whatever you want to help you with your development.
+The only real restrictions are:
+* No looking up the solution in its entirety.
+* Use of AI-based automated code generation tools is forbidden, and if you have these in your editor I would kindly ask that you turn such tools off for the duration of the exercise.

 ## Context and definitions
 In Javascript, there are single-line comments which look like
 ```js